 - 1. Failure of the child care provider to repay a child care improper payment made by the DHS CCAP and not subject to adjustment by the Department's Financial Office because of provider error, provider fraud, or agency error, shall result in the termination/revocation of the "DHS-CCAP Approved Provider Agreement" and disenrollment from the CPD.
-Denial for certification shall continue until further notification.
-An appeal may be taken from the denial in accordance with policy Section 0110. - 2.
-When a licensed child care facility has pled guilty to, has been determined to have committed fraud, or has been convicted of fraud, the Department shall notify the DCYF Child Care licensing section in writing of any findings of fraud.
-Notification is to be made by the Hearing Officer if fraud is found in a hearing, or to be made by the FRED/Fraud/CCRU Unit, if found by the FRED/Fraud/CCRU Unit. - 3.
-The DHS shall retain any improper payment it recovers and shall use the funds for the provision of child care services. - 4.
-Improper payments that are recovered shall be reported to the Agency Director and the Program Administrator. - 5.
-Failure of the child care recipient or provider to repay may result in further legal action, and/or loss of benefits.
+Revocation of CCAP approved provider status shall continue until further notification.
+An appeal may be taken from the denial in accordance with policy Section 0110. - When a licensed child care facility has pled guilty to, has been determined to have committed fraud, or has been convicted of fraud, the Department shall notify the DCYF Child Care Licensing Unit in writing of any findings of fraud.
+Notification is to be made by the Hearing Officer if fraud is found in a hearing, or to be made by the CCRU Unit, if found by the CCRU Unit. - 3.
+The DHS shall retain any improper payment it recovers and shall use the funds for the provision of child care services. - Improper payments that are recovered shall be reported to the Agency Director and the Program Administrator. - Failure of the child care recipient or provider to repay may result in further legal action, and/or loss of benefits.